 Choosing where to bring your child for care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.

 At the Center for the Treatment of Eating Disorders, our expertly trained staff has experience with the full spectrum of eating disorders.
-These disorders can affect the lives of patients in different ways — and can stem from different causes — which is why we’ve developed the skills to provide children, adolescents and adults with treatments that are tailored to a person’s individual situation.
+These eating disorders can affect the lives of patients in different ways — and can stem from different causes — which is why we’ve developed the skills to provide children, adolescents and adults with treatments that are tailored to a person’s individual situation.

 Not many people know just how serious eating disorders are.
 In the United States, 20 million females and 10 million males suffer from a clinically significant eating disorder, making it more common than acute lymphocytic leukemia or breast cancer.
 Eating disorders, the third most common chronic illness among teen girls, have a higher mortality rate than any other mental illness.